Joana311/web-scraping/notes.md

     [ ] create a UserExercise page with better details `../user/workout/exercise/:id`

 ## In Progress

+    [-] find a better way to request the 4mb data used in AddNewExerciseModal, look into streaming.
+        [-] try to export it as pageprops for a static page with getStaticProps.

     [-] implement searching & filtering for AddExercises.